TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 The second way is to call :code:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::makeCategorizable()`.
 This method adds a new entry into the registry managed by :php:`\TYPO3\CMS\Core\Category\CategoryRegistry`.
-The registry will take care of adding the relevant :ref:`$TCA <t3tca:start>` definition to create a field for making relations to the system categories.
+The registry will take care of adding the relevant :doc:`$TCA <t3tca:Index>` definition to create a field for making relations to the system categories.

 The call to :code:`makeCategorizable()` must be located in an extension's